Country / Region

 This page was last updated on Wednesday, September 23, 2020 at 03:00 AM EDT.

-This figure shows the all-time average of each country’s daily positivity and daily tests conducted per capita.
+This figure shows the 7-day moving average of each country’s daily positivity and daily tests conducted per capita.
 The size of the circles indicates the size of the epidemic in each location.
 Ideally, countries would have small circles and low positivity (below 5% per WHO recommendations).

 The U.S. has conducted more COVID-19 tests than any other country.
 However, there is no expert consensus on a recommended target for the raw number of tests or even the rate of tests per capita – and the graph above demonstrates why using these statistics alone can be misleading.